École du Louvre: Troisième cycle

 Although the research programme is not formally a doctoral programme, delivering a diplôme de recherche approfondie instead, students spend the three or more years conducting extensive academic research under the direction of a supervisor from the École du Louvre.

 Academic partnerships

 Partnerships in France

 In France, the École du Louvre signed a double-diploma partnership with ESSEC Business School in 2010, and then with Sciences Po in 2014.

 Since 2007, it has also offered a joint course with Paris-Sud University, leading to a university diploma in legal studies for students at the École du Louvre, and three certificates in general art history (CGHA) for students at the university.

 The École du Louvre also partners with other public and private institutions as part of seminar exchanges.

+International Partnerships

-The École du Louvre has exchange agreements with the Université de Montréal in Quebec, the Istituto Veneto di Scienze, Lettere ed Arti in Venice, Italy and the University of Heidelberg in Germany.
-In October 2014, a new dual degree Master's programme between the Ecole du Louvre and Sciences Po was announced.
+The École du Louvre has an extensive exchange agreements programme, including Columbia University,Princeton University, the University of St Andrews, the University of Bologna and the Scuola Normale Superiore di Pisa, the Istituto Veneto di Scienze, Lettere ed Arti in Venice, Italy and the University of Heidelberg in Germany.